Moddable-OpenSource/moddable/documentation/piu/piu.md

 | --- | --- | :--- |
 | `dictionary` | `object` | An object with properties to initialize the result.
 Only parameters specified in the [Dictionary](#texture-dictionary) section below will have an effect; other parameters will be ignored.

 Returns a constructor, a function that creates instances of `Texture.prototype`.
 The `prototype` property of the result is `Texture.prototype`.
-The result also provides a `template` function.

 ```javascript
 const LogoTexture = Texture.template({ path: "logo.png" });